theforeman/forklift/containers/README.md

 #### Enabling specific services

 By default the deployment playbook will deploy Foreman, PostgreSQL, Puppet, Pulp, Candlepin, Qpid.
 You can specify which of these components you want to deploy with the `enabled_services` variable.
-For example, to deploy only Foreman and PostgreSQL, run:
+For example, to deploy only Foreman, PostgreSQL, and Puppet, run:

-    ansible-playbook foreman.yml -e enabled_services=postgres
+    ansible-playbook foreman.yml -e enabled_services=postgres,puppet

 ### Troubleshooting